hashicorp/next-mdx-enhanced/README.md

 See ["Scanning MDX Content"](#scanning-mdx-content) for more details.

+### onContent

+> `function` | optional

+A function that will run on build for each MDX page.
+All metadata and full text content are passed to this function as its only argument.
+Useful for indexing your content for site search or any other purpose where you'd like to capture content on build.

 ## Layouts

 We can specify a layout for a given `.mdx` file using its front matter, as such: